crate/cloud-reference/docs/overview.rst

 `our tutorial on direct cluster deployment`_.

-If you are a member of multiple organizations, you can find them in a dropdown menu at the top right of the Organization Overview.
+If you are a member of multiple organizations, you can find them in a dropdown menu at the top right of the Organization overview.
 The CrateDB Cloud Console is structured on a per-organization basis: all pages and tabs in the Console will display values for the organization you select here.